History Of U.S. Responses To Chemical Weapons Attacks In Syria

 Russia, which backs the Syrian government, called a U.N.
 Security Council emergency meeting Friday and warned against a possible U.S. military strike.
 Russian troops and aircraft are in Syria in combat against rebel-held parts of the country.

-The U.S. counters it is certain Syria used chemical weapons though it has not concluded what kind of chemical was used.
+The U.S. counters it is certain Syria used chemical weapons, though it has not concluded which kind of chemical was used.

-If the U.S. does strike Syria, it would be the second time in the Trump administration.
+The U.S. strike on Syria is the second one by the Trump administration.
 Here's some of the background.

 Last year on April 6, Trump ordered an attack on the Shayrat air base in central Syria.
 It was allegedly the base from which planes had launched chemical attacks on rebel-held areas.

-The U.S. struck the base with 59 Tomahawk cruise missiles targeting runways and hangers.
+The U.S. struck the base with 59 Tomahawk cruise missiles targeting runways and hangars.
 The strike killed several Syrians, according to local Syrian officials.

 But Syria and an independent monitoring group said planes were able to take off from the base again within hours.